zhuzhanji/NorovirusGenotyping/lab_book.md

 - scripts/blast_reference_data.py

   This standalone python script downloads all the reference sequences for BLAST analysis from GenBank.
-All fastas are written into './new_data/database/refseq.fasta'.
-The target location can be changed in the script.
+All fastas are written into 'new_data/database/refseq_2.fasta'.
+The target location can be changed in 'DataPreparation.py'.

 - scripts/annotate_refseq.py